aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-manipulation/_index.md

 #### License Acquisition Steps

 - **Free Trial**: Test Aspose.Slides with a temporary license to evaluate its features.
-- **Temporary License**: Access advanced functionalities by requesting a free temporary license.
+- **Temporary License**: Request a free temporary license for extended evaluation.
-- **Purchase**: Buy a subscription if you find the tool meets your needs for long‑term projects.
+- **Purchase**: Buy a subscription for production use and unlock all advanced capabilities.

 #### Basic Initialization and Setup

+`Presentation` is Aspose.Slides' core class representing an entire PowerPoint file in memory.
 Begin by creating a `Presentation` object, which serves as the container for all slide‑related actions:

 ```java
 import com.aspose.slides.Presentation;